lindacom/main-php-website-2021/projects/README.md

 Create files
 =============
-webserver.js - web server. requires “execphp.js” which is where we will do the PHP parsing. defining a route that recieves all *.php requests, and runs them through the execPHP class.
+1. ebserver.js - web server. requires “execphp.js” which is where we will do the PHP parsing. defining a route that recieves all *.php requests, and runs them through the execPHP class.

-execphp.js - this file contains a class, ExecPHP, with a single method, parseFile.
+2. execphp.js - this file contains a class, ExecPHP, with a single method, parseFile.
 This method basically takes a file, executes the command line PHP and calls the passed callback with the result.

+3. php file

 Run the application
 =====================